Cloudera Manager 5 Overview

 A binary distribution format that contains compiled code and meta-information such as a package description, version, and dependencies.

 As depicted below, the heart of Cloudera Manager is the Cloudera Manager Server.
-The Server hosts the Admin Console Web Server and the application logic.
-It is responsible for installing software, configuring, starting, and stopping services, and managing the cluster on which the services run.
+The Server hosts the Admin Console Web Server and the application logic, and is responsible for installing software, configuring, starting, and stopping services, and managing the cluster on which the services run.

 The Cloudera Manager Server works with several other components:

 - Agent - installed on every host.
-It is responsible for starting and stopping processes, unpacking configurations, triggering installations, and monitoring the host.
+The agent is responsible for starting and stopping processes, unpacking configurations, triggering installations, and monitoring the host.

 - Management Service - a service consisting of a set of roles that perform various monitoring, alerting, and reporting functions.

 - Database - stores configuration and monitoring information.
-There are typically multiple logical databases running across one or more database servers.
+Typically, multiple logical databases run across one or more database servers.
 For example, the Cloudera Manager Server and the monitoring roles use different logical databases.